rndazurescript/Coco2CustomVision/README.md

-# Coco2CustomVision
+# Coco to Custom Vision (in Azure)
 A simple utility to upload a [COCO dataset](https://cocodataset.org/) format to custom vision and vice versa.
 This can be used to backup your custom vision object detection projects into a storage account and restore it later or use AzureML to create a more custom CV model.

 Currently the scripts work with Object Detection but can be easily updated to work with Classification.

 ## Installation

-Install from pip
+Install from pip (when it gets published, work in progress)

 ```
 pip install coco2customvision